alexeymatveevp/devexperts-fe-internship/_notes/articles/TypeScript Basics.md

 <br />
 <br />

-# Where is the need for TypeScript?
+# Where is TypeScript considered necessary?
 **Compilation:** JavaScript is an interpreted language.
 Hence, it needs to be run to test that it is valid.
 It means you write all the codes just to find no output, in case there is an error.
 Hence, you have to spend hours trying to find bugs in the code.
 The TypeScript transpiler provides the error-checking feature.
 TypeScript will compile the code and generate compilation errors, if it finds some sort of syntax errors.
 This helps to highlight errors before the script is run.

 **Strong Static Typing:** JavaScript is a programming language with loose typing.
 It does not have strict constraints on the data type of its variables.
 When determining if the incorrect operation is being called on a variable, independent of its type, the compiler or interpreter may overlook some mistakes.